kutluToren/kutluToren_DevOps_Project/README.md

 # kutluToren_DevOps_CalculatorTest_HW
-DevOps Homework created in 17.11.2019 for Kutlu Toren
+DevOps Final Project created in 10.12.2019 for Kutlu Toren

 ## Test of a Calculator in Python using pytest.